ideaconsult/h5pyd/docs/high/group.rst

     Generally Group objects are created by opening objects in the file, or by the method :meth:`Group.create_group`.
-Call the constructor with a :class:`GroupID <low:h5py.h5g.GroupID>` instance to create a new Group bound to an existing low-level identifier.
+Call the constructor with a :class:`GroupID <h5pyd.objectid.GroupID>` instance to create a new Group bound to an existing low-level identifier.

     .. method:: __iter__()

-        Iterate over the names of objects directly attached to the group.
-        Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive
+        Iterate over the names of the group's member objects (directly linked to it).
+Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive access to all the objects accessible from this group.
-        access to group members.

     .. method:: __contains__(name)